- Social Responsibility

 Last year, CVS Health launched the Transform Diabetes Care program with the goal of helping pharmacy benefit management (PBM) members improve medication adherence, A1C control, and lifestyle management.
 This program uses an advanced analytics platform to help identify appropriate interventions tailored to individual needs.

 Specifically, imagine that a PBM member, enrolled in the program, goes into a CVS Pharmacy to pick up their diabetes medication(s).
 A pharmacist offers in-person counseling on how to manage diabetes and the importance of staying adherent to medications.
-In addition, the member receives two comprehensive diabetes visits per year at a MinuteClinic at no out-of-pocket cost, and during these visits a nurse practitioner or physician’s assistant checks the member’s BMI, blood pressure and cholesterol and also counsels the member on lifestyle changes including diet to reduce complications.
+In addition, the member receives two screening visits per plan year at a MinuteClinic at no out-of-pocket cost, and during these visits a nurse practitioner or physician’s assistant checks the member’s BMI, blood pressure and cholesterol to help prevent diabetes-related complications.
 Details of the MinuteClinic visit are shared with the member’s physician via the member’s electronic health record to help connect the member’s care.
 The member can also opt to receive a connected glucometer, which shares blood glucose information via the health cloud to a pharmacist-led team.
-Altogether, this enables better, more comprehensive support for the patient as well as the ability to identify potential issues and intervene as appropriate, ultimately helping the member achieve better outcomes.
+Altogether, this enables better, more comprehensive support for the member as well as the ability to identify potential issues and intervene as appropriate, ultimately helping the member achieve better outcomes.

 Improving Outcomes While Reducing Costs